peterpengwei/bwa-mem-sw/README.md

 	cd fpga/build
 	vi run_ca.sh

-Make sure the `DEFAULT_PROJ_NAME` does conflict with any folder names within the same directory.
+Make sure the `DEFAULT_PROJ_NAME` does not conflict with any folder names within the same directory, otherwise the synthesis can not proceed.

 Next we need to link our RTLs.
-Please find the **afu_par_files.tcl** under the RTL folder, and change the directory to yours.
+Please find the **afu_par_files.tcl** under the RTL folder, and within that file change the absolute directory of source codes to yours.
 Now back to the **afu_template/fpga/build** directory, we can start the synthesis.

 	./run_ca.sh -ccis_afu /path/to/rtl/afu_par_files.tcl